Eurosystem Monetary Policy and Collateral Management (II/II)

 Outlook for the future: ECMS as common solution for the Eurozone

-The webinar is primarily designed for policymakers and staff in banking operations of non-Eurosystem central banks, as well as those involved in supporting and developing the financial infrastructure.
+The webinar was primarily designed for policymakers and staff in banking operations of non-Eurosystem central banks, as well as those involved in supporting and developing the financial infrastructure.

-The webinar will be held in English.
-It is designed to be partaking by combining subject matter presentations with question and answer sessions.
-This way, it will support active engagement of the attendees.
+The webinar was held in English.
+It was designed to be partaking by combining subject matter presentations with question and answer sessions.
+This way, it supported active engagement of the attendees.

-It is advisable to have a general understanding about the Eurosystem monetary policy, which was covered at the first webinar.
-In case you have missed it, the recording is available here: https://www.cef-see.org/2018-eurosystem.
+It was advisable to have a general understanding about the Eurosystem monetary policy, which was covered at the first webinar.
+In case you missed it, the recording is available here: https://www.cef-see.org/2018-eurosystem.
 We discussed the Eurosystem monetary policy operational framework, liquidity management, eligible counterparts, and monetary policy instruments.